Size Sexual Dimorphism in Dinosaurs - A Hypothesis

 There have also been eggs of developed dinosaur embryos found without teeth.
 This is evidence that they could not obtain food on their own at the time of their birth, and had to be fed by a parent.

 The evidence of social behavior suggests that the majority of the species of dinosaurs fell into the first of the three situations - social and parented.
 This would indicate that in the world of the dinosaurs, in the majority of species, the males were larger.
-It is improbable that it is universally true, but a good bet that it was the case more often than not.
+It is improbable that it is universally true, but extremely probable that it was the case much more often than not.

 There were almost certainly variations of degrees of social behavior, but given the probable gregarious nature of many in the dinosaur clades, the dinosaurs as a whole were complex and developed that even any solitary species most likely parented their young.